 This article will help you to test a BAD headlight switch in step-by-step manner.
 Specifically, you'll be able to troubleshoot a ‘no head lights’ or a ‘no park lights’ problem to the head light switch.

-Testing the Headlight Switch (which GM calls the Headlamp Dimmer Switch) is a very easy affair and can be done with a Multimeter... and I'll show you how.
+Testing the headlight switch (which GM calls the headlamp switch) is a very easy affair and can be done with a multimeter... and I'll show you how.

 To help you navigate this article, here are its main points: